mynah22/Homelab-Guides/firstConfig.md

         3. After a short while, the DHCP clients on your PC and the server will time out, and obtain random APIPA addresses
         4. Your server should display a screen like [this one](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxi_2.jpg) once it's attempts to communicate with a DCHP server have timed out.
 Note that the IP will depend on what random APIPA address your NIC has decided to use

 *Again, the goal here is to have your computer on the same network as the ESXI webserver so that you can communicate with it.
 Checking your PC's subnet and pinging the IP on the server are obvious ways to confirm that you are on the same network*

 ### **ESXI Web Management**
-Once your PC and ESXI management webserver are on the network, open a web browser and browse to the IP address shown on the ESXI status page (
+Once your PC and ESXI management webserver are on the same network, open a web browser and browse to the IP address shown on the ESXI status page (
 [DHCP](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxi_2.jpg) /
 [APIPA](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxi_2.jpg))